You can package only arm64 into applications for iPhone 5S and later. In Xcode, set Build Active Architecture Only to Yes and enter

 Step 1.
 Download the SO files

-LiteAVSDK_x.x.xxx.zip in the folders and decompress it.
+LiteAVSDK_x.x.xxx.zip at GitHub, decompress the file, and find the SO files for the architecture you use.
 Find the SO files for the architectures you want to use.

 Step 2.
 Upload the SO files to your server